HL7/case-reporting/source/pages/balloters.md

 #### 3. How to best implement patient vital signs for public health reporting

-We would propose using either the FHIR Vital Signs profiles (http://hl7.org/fhir/observation-profiles.html) or also using the US Core Vital Signs - which is "additional guidance which sets the minimum expectations for recording, searching and retreiving vital signs associated with a patient.
+We would propose using either the <a href="http://hl7.org/fhir/observation-profiles.html" rel="nofollow">FHIR Vital Signs profiles(STU)</a> or using the US Core Vital Signs - which is "additional guidance which sets the minimum expectations for recording, searching and retreiving vital signs associated with a patient.
 Together they identify which elements, extensions, vocabularies and value sets SHALL be present in the resource when using this profile."